-- Develop the skill of quick drawing

-- Draw Life Sketches with Line of Action

-- Draw the dimensions for layout design

-- Study of the Anatomy of Human Body

-- Study of the Anatomy of Animals and Birds

-- Analyse Characters according to the concept/story

-- Understand the Realistic, Semi-Realistic and Cartoony characters

-- Create Character Model sheet, Facial Expressions and Gestures
+- CO 1.
+Develop the skill of quick drawing Life Sketches with Line of Action - CO 2.
+Build the dimensions of Perspective - CO 3.
+Make use of the Anatomy of Human Body - CO 4.
+Make use of the Anatomy of Animals Birds and Reptiles - CO 5.
+Analyse Characters according to the concept/story